 Registration opens September 1.
 Membership fees cover coaching, Athletics Alberta membership and track rentals.
 Memberships run from October 1 to September 30 of the following year.
-Athletes who qualify for National or International competitions receive financial assistance from the club.
 Club membership fees are non-refundable.

 The Calgary Warriors is independent and self-supporting.
 It receives no regular financial or material assistance from outside bodies, private or public.
 The club’s policy is to keep membership fees as low as possible.
 Our only financial support beyond the membership fee is our Casino, every 18 months on average, which is necessary for us to operate.
 Major annual recurring expenses are sports equipment, athlete’s travel, coaching expenses and facility rentals.
 Meet entry fees are charged to the athletes.
 Travel fees (hotel and transportation) are charged to the athletes and partially subsidized by the club.

 Parents fill most executive and committee positions in the club.
 All parents who enroll their children in the Warriors Track Club volunteer time for fund-raising (Casino) and help out with a variety of other tasks throughout the year.
 Parents who are not able to work the casino must pay $200.

 Parents should help athletes set personal goals for self-improvement, which are reasonable and help them to make a commitment to achieve them.